Graphene shapes from quantum elasticity: I. Introduction

-In this paper, we investigate the role played by Dirac field thermal fluctuations on the effective spatial geometry of a Dirac material.
-We provide an effective \textit{shape equation} for extremal configurations and the general conditions that such configurations represent an equilibrium configuration.
-Based on a na\"{i}ve model for graphene membrane, we discuss the characteristic scale of some of the carbon structures observed in the lab as well as the temperatures at which these should be observed.
+In this paper, we investigate the role played by Dirac field thermal fluctuations in the effective spatial geometry in graphene.
+We provide a \textit{shape equation} for extremal configurations along with the general equilibrium conditions under which they can be achieved.
+Based on a naive model for graphene membrane, we discuss the characteristic scale of some of the carbon structures observed in the laboratory as well as the temperatures at which they should be observed.